Wang-Yifan-1997/Afforestation_Atlas/README.md

 # 🌳 Afforestation Atlas

-A large-scale empirical project studying the causal effects of afforestation and reforestation programs across sub-Saharan Africa, combining satellite remote sensing, causal inference methods, and policy analysis.
+A large-scale empirical project studying the causal effects of afforestation and reforestation programs across sub-Saharan Africa (and the whole world), combining satellite remote sensing, causal inference methods, and policy analysis.

 ---